What is a moral code?

-A moral code is a set of universal, rationally discovered, reality-based principles that one must apply to the particular concretes of one’s everyday life if one wishes to live.
+A moral code, according to Ayn Rand, is a set of universal, rationally discovered, reality-based principles that one must apply to the particular concretes of one’s everyday life (if one chooses to live).

 Every human being follows some kind of moral code — whether they are fully conscious of it or not.